Non-Expansive Mappings in Two-Time-Scale Stochastic Approximation: Finite-Time Analysis: Proof Outline

 The next step of the proof is to obtain an intermediate bound for $\EE[\|x_k-\xstar(y_k)\|^2]$ and $\EE[\|y_k-\ystar\|^2]$.
 Here $\ystar\in\Ystar$ is some fixed point for the mapping $g(\xstar(\cdot),\cdot)$. \begin{lemma} Suppose the setting of Theorem \ref{thm:main} holds.
 Then for $\ystar\in\Ystar$, iterates $\{x_k,y_k\}$ satisfy the following bounds.

 Here $\Gamma_1,\Gamma_2$ are some constants and $\mu'=1-\mu$. \end{lemma} When deriving the bound for the faster time-scale, we encounter an error term which has a dependence of $\beta_k^2/\alpha_k$ on $k$.
 The assumption that $\beta_k^2\leq \alpha_k^3$ helps us bound this term by $\alpha_k^2$.
 Since we have the assumption that $\alpha_k$ is square-summable, we get that this error term is summable.
 Hence the assumptions $\beta_k^2\leq \alpha_k^3$ and square-summability of $\alpha_k$ are key to show that the iterates are bounded in expectation. \begin{lemma} Suppose the setting of Theorem \ref{thm:main} holds.
-Then the iterates $x_k$ and $y_k$ are bounded in expectation.
+Then, \begin{enumerate}[label=\alph*)] \item The iterates are almost surely bounded, i.e., $\sup_k (\|x_k\|+\|y_k\|)<\infty$ a.s. \item The iterates $x_k$ and $y_k$ are bounded in expectation.
 Specifically, there exists $\Gamma_3,\kappa_1>0$ such that for all $k\geq 0$, and for $\ystar\in\Ystar$,